Metaclassic, music and beyond

 The aim is to explore and cross-fertilize approaches.
 It seems to me that there's not enough to say about music when it's limited to professional musicians.
 If I also invite researchers from all disciplines, choreographers, listeners, amateurs..., it's to open up new ways of talking about and with music.
 But I'm careful not to let the eclecticism of the statuses become an end in itself.
 It's not just a question of crossing points of view like so many static expertises; we also have to invent forms so that these encounters don't get caught up in the self-promotional urgencies that freeze their positions.
 Hence the importance of varying interview devices and set-up configurations.

-How do you choose your program titles (I think the idea is very good, all these verbs in the infinitive, very meaningful, simple and effective), do you do this after the recording?
+How do you choose your program titles (I think the idea is great, all these verbs in the infinitive, very meaningful, simple and effective), and do you do this after the recording?

 I've gone back to the principle of titling by verb that I used in Ouvrez la tête (my thesis on Satie) (MF éditions, 2018) to get around the pomp of proper nouns and the cult of personality it imposes, the privatization of musical functions, the overexposure of the front of the stage.